-Our RQC Hosting regulatory platform hosts financial services firms who wish to manage EEA and non-EEA alternative investment funds, UCITS and managed accounts.
+Our CFM Hosting regulatory platform hosts financial services firms who wish to manage EEA and non-EEA alternative investment funds, UCITS and managed accounts.
 If you want to undertake discretionary investment management or wish to outsource your requirements under AIFMD, our platform can offer a solution to your requirements.
+Capricorn Fund Managers Limited is regulated by the Financial Conduct Authority (no. 505252).

 A new client, a new market or a new fund can all trigger new regulatory issues and new headaches.
 Taking a less proactive approach may exacerbate that headache and put the trust between you and your clients at risk.
 As an experienced, well resourced, independent Regulatory Host, at RQC Group we offer the perfect remedy for these types of headaches.